goldfirere/singletons/README.md

 This is the same line of reasoning that forbids the use of `Nat` or `Symbol` in datatype definitions.
 But, see [this bug report](https://github.com/goldfirere/singletons/issues/76) for a workaround.

+Local functions whose inferred type would mention a constraint *must* have a type signature.

 Support for `*`
 ---------------